azimuth3d/ngrx-angular-starter/README.md

 ## Running unit tests

-Run `npm run test:watch` to execute the all unit tests by jest and watch changin of code or you can generate coverage report by `npm run test:coverage`
+Run `npm run test:watch` to execute the all unit tests by jest and watch changin of code or you can generate coverage report by `npm run test:coverage` too.
+.